librenms/librenms/doc/Installation/Installation-(RHEL-CentOS).md

     $config['update'] = 0;

 ### Install complete ###

+Please allow for 2-3 runs of the poller-wrapper for data to start appearing in the WebUI.
+If you don't see data after this, please refer to the [FAQ](http://docs.librenms.org/Support/FAQ/) for assistance.

 That's it!
 You now should be able to log in to http://librenms.example.com/.
 Please note that we have not covered HTTPS setup in this example, so your LibreNMS install is not secure by default.
 Please do not expose it to the public Internet unless you have configured HTTPS and taken appropriate web server hardening steps.